 CJ 376/476.
 Independent Study in Criminal Justice - 1-3 hours.
 Reading or research at a greater depth than in a normal class.
-Permission of the instructor, division dean, and Chief Academic Officer.
+Permission of the instructor, division dean, and Vice President of Academic Affairs.

 DANCE MAJOR

 Dance mission: The Missouri Valley College Dance program is committed to developing the full potential of students through creative and intellectual inquiry and giving students opportunities to develop their performance, choreography, and teaching skills.